 - The distribution counts towards your required minimum distribution (RMD) for the current tax year and may help reduce your Adjusted Gross Income (AGI).
 In addition, an IRA gift is not subject to the deduction limits on charitable donations.

-- Charitable contributions from an IRA must go directly to a public charity that is not a supporting organization.
+- Charitable contributions from an IRA must go directly to a public charity such as WETA.
 Contributions to donor-advised funds and private foundations, except in narrow circumstances, do not qualify for tax-free IRA rollover contributions.

 - Distributions can only be made from traditional Individual Retirement Accounts or Roth IRAs.
 Charitable donations from 403(b) plans, 401(k) plans, pension plans, and other retirement plans are ineligible.
 Distributions must be made directly from the IRA trustee payable to WETA or another non-profit before December 31 to qualify for the current tax year.
 You must receive an acknowledgment from WETA or other charity for each rollover contribution.

 - The IRS does not allow for any goods or services to be transferred to you in exchange for a contribution from your IRA; however, your WETA membership will be continued.

 - Legal name: Greater Washington Educational Telecommunications Assoc., Inc. (WETA)

 - Federal Tax ID# (EIN): 53-0242992